 Recital 63 provides further information: “Where possible, the controller should be able to provide remote access to a secure system which would provide the data subject with direct access to his or her personal data.”

 The ICO’s guidance explains that “This will not be appropriate for all organisations, but there are some sectors where this may work well.”

 When to respond to a DSAR

-The DPA 1998 granted 40 days to respond to a SAR, but data controllers now have one month to respond to a DSAR.
+Data controllers have one calendar month to respond to a DSAR.

 However, Article 12(3) grants that this period “may be extended by two further months where necessary, taking into account the complexity and number of the requests”.

 Data controllers must still contact the DSAR applicant within one month and inform them of any extension, explaining the reason(s) for the delay.